 Parents at Rockhill are asked to pick up their child at 3:00 PM or after bussing has gone through.
-Parents at Spring Farms are asked to pick up their child between 2:50 PM and 3:00 PM (before the busses arrive).
-Parents at Shade Gap are asked to pick up their child between 2:50-3:00.
+Parents of Spring Farms students are asked to pick up their child between 2:35 PM and 2:45 PM (before the busses arrive).
+Parents at Shade Gap are asked to pick up their child between 2:50 - 3:00.

 These times will prevent having car traffic congestion at the bus loading area.
 If a parent would need to enter the building, the driver of the vehicle will need to park to the side of the school building away from the bus pick up area.